top of page

 We gathered our things and made our journey north until midday when we found soft grass and sat against a white-barked tree.
 It seemed nowhere was safe for us, not after meeting the unseen man.
 We could still hear the claps far north of us.

-Lecia woke me and pointed to a small leather pouch on the ground in front of us.
+Lecia woke me and pointed to a small leather pouch on the ground before us.
 I gripped the hilt of my grandfather’s dagger under my tunic.

-“That was not before us when we arrived,” Lecia said.
+“That was not there when we arrived,” Lecia said.
 “Why did the witches not take us?”

 “There are no witches.”